Dental Scholars Overview

 - Foster a community of respect, trust, and support

-All students in the Scholars Program must meet the following criteria:
+All students in the Dental Scholars track must meet the following criteria:

 - Personal interest in pursuing a health profession*